mikkelvalentinsorensen/MikValSor.ImmutableCollection/README.md

-Simple and small implementation of Immutable Collection build on top of ReadOnlyCollection<T>.
+Simple and small implementation of Immutable Collection.

 ## ImmutableCollection Example:
 ```cs